A Plaque Test for Redundancies in Relational Data [Extendend Version]: Experiments

-\paragraph{Datasets} We explore redundancies in a dataset on natural satellites from the WDC Web Table Corpus\footnote{\url{http://webdatacommons.org/webtables/index.html\#results-2015}}.
-From this data, the dependency discovery tool Metanome~\cite{DBLP:journals/pvldb/PapenbrockBFZN15} discovers 35 left-reduced functional dependencies with a single attribute on the right, which we use in our experiments.
-We use additional datasets\footnote{Retrieved from \url{https://hpi.de/naumann/projects/repeatability/data-profiling/fds.html}, on June 02, 2023} in Figure~\ref{fig:plaque-test}: Iris, with 4 functional dependencies, Adult with 78 functional dependencies, Echocardiogram with 538 functional dependencies and NCVoter with 758 functional dependencies.
-To retrieve the functional dependencies, we again employ Metanome.
+We explore five real-world datasets.
+All functional dependencies are left-reduced with a single attribute on the right and were discovered by Metanome~\cite{DBLP:journals/pvldb/PapenbrockBFZN15}.

-For the datasets Satellites, Adult, Iris and NCVoter, we only use an excerpt, containing the first 150 rows.
-For Echocardiogram, we use all 132 rows of the dataset.
+Our first dataset describes natural satellites and originates from the WDC Web Table Corpus\footnote{\url{http://webdatacommons.org/webtables/index.html\#results-2015}}.
+Metanome finds 35 functional dependencies, we analyze the first 150 rows.
+We study four additional datasets\footnote{Retrieved from \url{https://hpi.de/naumann/projects/repeatability/data-profiling/fds.html}, on June 02, 2023}: The adult dataset (where we analyze the first 150 rows) with 78 functional dependencies captures census data.
+The echocardiogram dataset (all 132 rows) with 538 functional dependencies describes heart attack patients.
+The dataset NCVoter (first 150 rows) with 758 functional dependencies contains data about citizens and their voting behavior.
+The iris dataset (first 150 rows) with 4 functional dependencies is about classification methods.